didier-durand/microk8s-kata-containers/README.template.md

 [MicroK8s](https://microk8s.io/) by Canonical was chosen on purpose for this project: its source code is extremely close to the upstream version of Kubernetes.
 Consequently, it allows to build a fully-featured production-grade Kubernetes cluster that can be run autonomously - on a single Limux instance - with very sensible default configuration allowing a quick setup, quite representative of a productive system.

-To automatically confirm the validity of this workflow overtime when new versions of the various components (Kata Containers, MicroK8s, Docker, Ubuntu, etc.) get published, cron schedules it on a recurring basis: execution logs can be seen in [Actions tab](https://github.com/didier-durand/microk8s-kata-containers/actions).
+To automatically confirm the validity of this workflow overtime when new versions of the various components (Kata Containers, MicroK8s, Podman, Ubuntu, etc.) get published, cron schedules it on a recurring basis: execution logs can be seen in [Actions tab](https://github.com/didier-durand/microk8s-kata-containers/actions).
 Excerpts of last execution are gathered [further down in this page](README.md#execution-report).

 **Forking and re-using on your own is strongly encouraged!** All comments for improvements and extensions will be welcome.
 Finally, if you like this repo, please give a Github star so that it gets more easily found by others.